nammenam/master/paper/thesis.typ

 === Problems With The Established Methods

 #serif-text()[
-We mentioned in the introduction that the deep learning technique is ineficient compared to the brain.
+It was mentioned in the introduction that the deep learning technique is ineficient compared to the brain.
 The reason why is not clear, from a hardware standpoint the brain simply has better hardware much more connections per area and the computation is baked into the hardware.
 From an algorithmic standpoint there may also be room for imporovement, In order to compute with deep learning and